Blak-Ish/ISW-Coding-Challenge/readme.md

 - **H2 Console**: Access the H2 database console at `{BASEURL}/h2-ui`.
 Username is "sa" with no password required.
 - **Spring Security**: Equipped with Spring Security for authentication and authorization.
 - **JWT-Based Token**: Uses JWT-based token authentication.
 Sample token can be obtained under the login endpoint `/login` with test credentials: `{ "username":"test", "password":"test" }`.
-- **Architectural Diagram**: An architectural diagram of the application is available in the resource folder.
+- **High level Diagram**: A High level diagram of the application is available in the root as `High Level Diagram.png`.

 ## Prerequisites